pp-mo/ncdata/docs/userdocs/user_guide/howtos.rst

 Load a file containing variable-width string variables
 ------------------------------------------------------
-You must supply a ``dim_chunks`` keyword to the :meth:`ncdata.netcdf.from_nc4` method, specifying how to chunk the dimension(s) which the string variable uses.
+You must supply a ``dim_chunks`` keyword to the :meth:`ncdata.netcdf.from_nc4` method, specifying how to chunk all dimension(s) which the "string" type variable uses.

 .. code-block:: python

     >>> from ncdata.netcdf4 import from_nc4
-    >>> # if we have a "string" type variable using the "date" dimension
+    >>> # This file has a netcdf "string" type variable, with dimensions ('date',).
     >>> # : don't chunk that dimension.
     >>> dataset = from_nc4(filepath, dim_chunks={"date": -1})